DEVELOPING MEMORY AND COGNITION LAB

 Former Graduate Students

-Taissa Fuke (MA 2022; Executive and Retrospective Memory Processes in Preschoolers’ Prospective Memory Development) is currently working as Project Coordinator in Dr. Charlis Raineki's lab at Brock University and working as a Psychometrist at a private practice and a Clinical Associate at PsychoEd Clinic, Toronto.
+Taissa Fuke (MA 2022; Executive and Retrospective Memory Processes in Preschoolers’ Prospective Memory Development) is currently working as a Research Analyst at the Centre for Addiction and Mental Health and a Clinical Associate at PsychoEd Clinic, Toronto.

 Samantha Moeller (MA 2021; Adults' perceptions of forgetful children: The impact of child age, domain, and memory type) is currently a Research Ethics Coordinator at Wilfrid Laurier University.

-Lydia Lavis (MA 2020; The relation between young children's memory and metacognition) is currently a Consulting Analyst at Blue North based in Toronto, ON.
+Lydia Lavis (MA 2020; The relation between young children's memory and metacognition) is currently a Project Coordinator at Blue North Strategies based in Toronto, ON.

 Former Honours Thesis Students

-Taylor McRae (2021-2022) is working as a Case Worker at Niagara Child and Family Protective Services.
+Taylor McRae (2021-2022) is working as a Mental Health Worker at the Canadian Mental Health Association, Niagara Branch.

-Chelsey Masson (2018-2019) is attending Western University for a Masters degree in School Psychology.
+Chelsey Masson (2018-2019) is current a PhD student in School Psychology at Western University.

 Emma Stallwood (2018-2019) is currently a PhD student in Clinical Psychology at McMaster University.